zarchri/photocallenge/README.md

 * [Shields.io](https://shields.io/) To add badges to the README

-* [Open Trivia DataBase](https://opentdb.com/) - API used for the trivia questions.

-* [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) - a google chrome extension to enable you to view JSON as raw data or parsed.

-* [Web Disability Simulator](https://chrome.google.com/webstore/detail/web-disability-simulator/olioanlbgbpmdlgjnnampnnlohigkjla) - a google chrome extension that allows you to view your site as people with accessibility needs would see it.

 * [Webpage Spell-Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik/related) - a google chrome extension that allows you to spell check your webpage.
 Used to check the site and the readme for spelling errors.